 - a.
 No Member shall have more than one vote. - b.
-The following shall be elected by those who fulfill the criteria outlined: - i.
-Arts Officer: Voters must be a member of at least one Arts society for at least 28 days. - ii.
-POC Students' Officer: Voters must self-define as Black or Minority Ethnic. - iii.
+The following shall be elected by those who fulfill the criteria outlined: - Arts Officer: Voters must be a member of at least one Arts society for at least 28 days. - POC Students' Officer: Voters must self-define as a person of colour OR Black or Minority Ethnic. - iii.
 Disabled Students' Officer: Voters must self-define as disabled. - iv.
 International Students' Officer: Voters must have a normal residence outside of the UK. - v.
 LGBQ+ Officer: Voters must self-define as LGBQ+. - vi.
-Mature & Part-Time Students' Officer: Voters must either be a part-time student, or have begun an undergraduate course after the age of 21, or a postgraduate course after the age of 24. - vii.
-Officer for Students with Caring Responsibilities: Voters must self-define as a person with caring responsibilities. - viii.
-Research Students' Officer: Voters must be a Research student. - ix.
-Societies Officer: Voters must be a member of at least one society for at least 28 days. - x.
-Sports Officer: Voters must be a member of at least one sports club for at least 28 days. - xi.
-Trans Officer: Voters must self-define as Trans. - xii.
-Women's Officer: Voters must self-define as a woman. - xiii.
-Hall Reps: Voters must be a resident of the relevant Hall. - xiv.
-Faculty Reps: Voters must be a student in the relevant Faculty. - xv.
-Non-Portfolio Societies Reps: Voters must be a member of at least one society and designated Societies Reps must be a member of a relevant society to their role. - xvi.
-Sports Reps: Voters must be a member of at least one sports club.
+Mature & Part-Time & Carers Students' Officer: Voters must either be a part-time student, a student with caring responsibilities, including a parent or have begun an undergraduate course after the age of 21, or a postgraduate course after the age of 24. - vii.
+Officer for Students with Caring Responsibilities: Voters must self-define as a person with caring responsibilities. - viii.vii.
+Research Students' Officer: Voters must be a Research student. - Societies Officer: Voters must be a member of at least one society for at least 28 days. - xix.
+Sports Officer: Voters must be a member of at least one sports club for at least 28 days.

-- xvii.
-Welfare Reps: Voters must be a Welfare Rep on the committee of a sports club or society. - xviii.
-UCL East Students' Officer: Voters must living or studying at UCL East. - c.
+- c.
 The remaining positions shall be elected by a cross-campus ballot. - d.
 The voting period for any position shall run for at least three working days. - e.
 Voting shall be done by secret ballot using the Alternative Vote / Single Transferable Vote system, as defined by the Electoral Reform Society of Great Britain and Northern Ireland. - f.
 The timing of the close of voting and the count shall be specified on the Union website. - g.
 If the result of voting in an election is a tie, then the result is decided in line with the Electoral Commission's rules by the drawing of lots (i.e. a method of selection by chance such as tossing a coin or picking a name out of a hat).
 The method of selection will be decided and conducted by the Returning Officer or their nominee. - h.
-In elections, the names of candidates for each position shall be placed in a random order on the ballot paper. - i.
-If re-open nominations is elected in a multi-seat election, its surplus of votes shall be transferred to a new re-open nominations candidate. - j.
+In elections, the names of candidates for each position shall be placed in a random order on the ballot paper. - If re-open nominations is elected in a multi-seat election, its surplus of votes shall be transferred to a new re-open nominations candidate. - j.
 If re-open nominations is elected in a single-seat election, then the post shall remain vacant until nominations can be re-opened and a by-election held.